VXR: Former VXR models

-The Monaro VXR was a rebadged HSV GTO with a six-litre V8 engine producing 398 bhp at 6000 rpm and 391 lbft of torque.
+The Vauxhall Monaro VXR is a rebadged HSV GTO with a six-litre V8 engine producing 398 bhp at 6000 rpm and 391 lbft of torque.
 It could accelerate from 0-62 mi/h in 5.3 seconds and reach a top speed of 170 mi/h.

 The Monaro featured a different grille, wide lower air intake and bonnet scoops, side sills with 'shark gills' and unique 19 in alloy wheels and VXR branded brake calipers on later build numbers.
 It was replaced by the four door VXR8, also from Holden.